 Although the actual rate of inflation can provide much useful information to policymakers on the state of the economy, it can also be misleading since it responds to both systematic and random forces.
 The latter can best be understood by reference to the food component of the CPI.
 An unusual cold spell in Florida in January that damages a substantial part of the fresh produce crop can send food prices and the CPI soaring.
 A similar effect can be produced by an unusually wet summer in the midwest.
 Alternatively, an unusually good combination of rain and sunshine can produce a bountiful harvest and lower prices.
-Energy prices are also susceptible to such random effects associated, for example, with the invasion of Kuwait by Iraq.
+Energy prices are also susceptible to such random effects associated with events as turmoil in major oil producing nations.